Sayeed Shahidi

 Sayeed Shahidi (born February 14, 2003) is an American actor and model.

 Early life

 Shahidi was born in St. Paul, Minnesota and is of Iranian, African-American and Choctaw heritage.
 His mother Keri Salter Shahidi is African-American, whereas his father Afshin Shahidi is Iranian.
 He lived in St. Paul, Minnesota until age two, then moved to Glendale, California.
-Sayeed is an Iranian name meaning "Blessing" or "Blessed"; Shahidi is also a common surname in Iran, of Muslim origin.
+Sayeed is an Iranian name meaning "Blessing" or "Blessed"; Shahidi is also a common surname in Iran meaning "witness" in Persian.
 He is the middle child in the family and is the younger brother of actress Yara Shahidi.
 He also has a younger brother, Ehsan.

 Career

 Shahidi starred as the character Miles Russell in the 2016 television series Uncle Buck.
 He also had a recurring role as the character Will in ABC's television series, Switched at Birth.
 Shahidi was in a few projects with his sister Yara Shahidi, including the crime thriller movie Alex Cross as Damon Cross, the television series The First Family, and the comedy television series Black-ish as Adonis Culpepper (season 2, episode 17).